-For all my life, I have been learning, practicing, improving, and reaching for that next level as the world and technology change around me.
+I have been learning, practicing, improving, and reaching for that next level as the world and technology have changed around me all my life.
 It is a natural progression, which starts in school.
-In first grade, I was doing simple addition, and in my final year of college I was doing calculus.
+In first grade, I was doing simple addition, and in my final year of college, I was doing calculus.

-I became cognizant of this realization once again after seeing Edward Reid, Britain’s Got Talent.
-One does not have to thrill the world with the newest gadget, or big flash production.
-You need to impress them with the mastery of a basic skill, and for me that skill is entertaining.
-Does it really matter how many completed twists I interconnect to create a balloon figure, or is it my ability to entertain that drives people to hire me?
+I became aware of this realization once again after seeing Edward Reid, Britain’s Got Talent.
+One does not have to thrill the world with the newest gadget or big flash production.
+It would be best to impress them with the mastery of basic skills, and that skill is entertaining for me.
+Does it matter how many completed twists I interconnect to create a balloon figure, or is it my ability to entertain that drives people to hire me?

-I may not hire Edward Reid to write a movie sound track, but I would definitely hire him to entertain an audience looking for a great time.
-Reid’s ability to entertain did not require backup singers, no flashy videos, no over-the-top production.
-He used elementary school basics, long forgotten by the youth of today to entertain millions of people.
+I may not hire Edward Reid to write a movie soundtrack, but I would hire him to entertain an audience looking for a great time.
+Reid’s ability to engage did not require backup singers, no flashy videos, no over-the-top production.
+He used elementary school basics, long forgotten by the youth of today, to entertain millions of people.